-The government has proposed plans to ban no fault evictions in England as part of the Renters Reform Bill in the next few years.
+The government has proposed plans to ban no fault evictions in England as part of the Renters' Rights Bill (previously the Renters Reform Bill).
 This will change the rights and responsibilities of both renters and landlords and require landlords to provide a valid reason for eviction.

-Let's find out what no fault evictions are, how they work, what to do if you receive a section 21 notice and what the potential changes mean for you.
+In this guide, we'll deep dive into what no fault evictions are, how they work, what to do if you receive a Section 21 notice and what the potential changes mean for you.

 What is a no fault eviction?